 Media Contact: Nancy Craig (319) 786-4788

 Alliant Energy is an energy-services provider with subsidiaries serving approximately 1 million electric and over 400,000 natural gas customers.
 Providing its customers in the Midwest with regulated electric and natural gas service is the company’s primary focus.
-Alliant Energy is the trade name of utility companies Wisconsin Power and Light Company and Interstate Power and Light Company.
+Wisconsin Power and Light, the company’s Wisconsin utility subsidiary, serves approximately 450,000 electric and 175,000 natural gas customers.
 Alliant Energy, headquartered in Madison, Wis., is a Fortune 1000 company traded on the New York Stock Exchange under the symbol LNT.
 For more information, visit the company’s Web site at http://www.alliantenergy.com.